Grass Seed Buying Guide

 - If less than half germinated throw it away and buy fresh!

 The result from above should be a similar germination rate to that in your lawn.
 If your seed sown on your lawn doesn't germinate in warm conditions then it would suggest either too little water or poor seed to soil contact.

-Throw a small handful of seed into the borders, water thoroughly and then water when you water the seed in the lawn or if testing without seeding the lawn water lightly several times a day to prevent the soil and seed from drying.
-Because you are putting the seed on to soil there is nothing to act as a barrier and if watered correctly will always grow.
+Loosen and then level the soil in a very small sunny area of your border or any clear soil area.
+Water well then plant a pinch of seed and tread down.
+Keep it well watered by watering lightly several times a day to prevent the soil and seed from drying.
+Because you are putting the seed on to bare soil there is nothing to act as a barrier and if watered correctly will always grow.

 If your seed in the lawn hasn't germinated this will direct you to surface preparation: meaning there is more than likely still some thatch, moss or debris preventing the seed from contacting the soil and germinating.
 You may need to start from scratch and re-scarify.

 Why is soil type important?

 Some grasses like and tolerate wet conditions while others will die off.
 We have therefore given you the option of selecting your grass seed mixture based on Soil Type and Extreme Conditions with clay soil generally holding water well whilst sandy or stoney soils will drain freely and be dry.